TNorbury/tyler-language/README.md

 Create an exec
 `e $name $code`
-`$code` can be any of the other four commands, or another exec:
+`$code` can be any of the five commands, or another exec:

 -   ```
     e greeting t hello